niplav/site/range_and_forecasting_accuracy.md

 	array([[ 1.        , -0.02030743],
 		[-0.02030743,  1.        ]])

-For Metaculus, the results are not very surprising: The positive correlation tells us that the higher the range of a forecast, the lower the accuracy (or, poetically, at Metaculus the fogs of time grow thicker the farther you want to look into the future).
+For Metaculus, the results are not surprising: The positive correlation tells us that the higher the range of a forecast, the lower the accuracy (or, poetically, at Metaculus the fogs of time grow thicker the farther you want to look into the future).

 However, for PredictionBook, the opposite is true (on this dataset):
 Forecasts with higher ranges give more accurate predictions, at least